TACC/containers_at_tacc/docs/index.rst

 - Containerizing your own code
 - Multi-stage and Multi-architecture Docker builds
 - Running containers at |site|, including MPI parallelism and GPU enabled containers
-- Integration with BioContainers and the module system
+- Integration with the module system

 .. toctree::